idjevm/BetterTouchTool/README.md

   </a>

 All bugs, feature requests or questions should be posted on the new community platform https://community.folivora.ai from now on.
-Existing issues will be moved in the coming days and weeks.
-For more information see https://folivora.ai/blog

 ## BetterTouchTool Documentation